Urban development

 Above all, new housing is being built and rail-based public transport is being expanded, but there is also a need for more workplaces, schools, preschools, cultural venues, sports halls, and pedestrian and bicycle paths.
 However, urban development is not only about building new structures but also about developing and preserving what already exists.

-At The Stockholm Room, a permanent exhibition in Kulturhuset, and on the website for urban development, you can find information about where and how Stockholm is growing.
+At The Stockholm Room, a permanent exhibition in Kulturhuset, and on the special website for urban development, you can find information about where and how Stockholm is growing.

 Real Estate Department